-It is not for me to judge the lady who quipped, What could we do?
+It is not for me to judge the lady I encountered.
 Every human being will account for deeds done in life before Almighty God.

 There were lone souls and others operating within clandestine networks that defied the status quo and demonstrated fantastic courage in the face of evil during the Holocaust.
 Not all were successful.
-Some were betrayed, but many Jewish lives were saved by these “righteous among the nations” who refused to be bystanders.
+Some were betrayed.
+But, many Jewish lives were saved by the “righteous among the nations” who refused to be bystanders.

 These heroes acted on conviction.
 Their efforts countered the evil in prevailing culture.
 What they did to make a difference is still evident in the fact that there are children, grandchildren and great-grandchildren of Holocaust survivors alive today.

-With the attack in the Chabad of Poway synagogue still fresh in our minds, the question for Christians is not “What could we do?” after the fact.
-But, “What can I do to combat anti-Semitism now?”
+The question for Christians is not “What could we do?” like the woman asked years after the fact.
+But, “What can I do to combat anti-Semitism today?”

 Heroic efforts at a crisis point are imperative.
-Christians have a biblical mandate, a moral obligation, to do more than just talk about evil.
+Christians have a moral obligation and a biblical mandate to do more than just talk about evil.
 We must speak and act on behalf of God’s Chosen People.
 Holocaust expert and historian Yehuda Bauer counsels any willing to listen: “Thou shalt not be a victim, thou shalt not be a perpetrator, but, above all, thou shalt not be a bystander.”
 (2)